Mission Tiki Drive-In

 In 1975, four new screens replaced the original screen, which was demolished - apparently, the original screen was demolished and its surface used for fencing along the northern perimeter of the theatre.

 The Mission Tiki Drive-In is set to closed at the end of December 2019.
 The site will be redeveloped as a technology park.
-In November 2019 it was announced the drive-in & swap meet with stay open into 2020.
+In November 2019 it was announced the drive-in & swap meet will stay open into 2020.
+It was closed in January 222, 2023 with Tom Hanks in “A Man Named Otto” & Alison Williams in “M3GAN”.
+The Swap Meet closed on January 30, 2023.